Best Credit Cards for Shopping at Any Store

 Best for U.S. Supermarkets

-Why It's One of the Best Credit Cards for Shopping: The American Express Blue Cash Preferred Card is the best credit card for grocery shopping right now, giving cardholders 6% cash back on up to $6,000 spent at U.S. supermarkets each year (then 1%).
+Why It's One of the Best Credit Cards for Shopping: The best credit card for grocery shopping is the American Express Blue Cash Preferred Card, giving cardholders 6% cash back on up to $6,000 spent at U.S. supermarkets each year (then 1%).
 That’s in addition to 6% cash back on U.S. streaming services, 3% on transit expenses, 3% at U.S. gas stations, and 1% on everything else.
 The Blue Cash Preferred Card also offers $150 statement credit, which new cardholders can earn by spending $3,000 within 6 months of opening an account.
 Plus, new cardholders earn 20% back on purchases from Amazon.com, up to $200 back, during the first 6 months.
 It also has no annual fee the first year ($95 after), making the card a good investment for frequent shoppers.

 Best Credit Cards for Shopping Benefits